Carverok/demoblaze-playwright/README.md

 # Demoblaze Playwright

-Playwright automation project for https://www.demoblaze.com/
+Playwright automation project for [DemoBlaze](https://www.demoblaze.com) this project uses the Page Object Model (POM) design pattern for better test maintainability and scalability.
+It also integrates faker.js to generate dynamic test data for realistic user simulations.

 ## System requirements